Wb-az/MLib-PySpark-SoundLevel-Prediction/bigdata/readme.md

  | R2      | 0.57              | -52.49              | 0.82          | 0.85             |

-### 1.2 Fine tune the best Cross Validation and Parameters Grid search - 5 Folds
+### 1.2 Fine-tune the best Cross Validation and Parameters Grid search - 5 Folds

 **Table 3**: Best Model result and parameters for the Gradient Boosted Regressor optimisation